St. John’s Wort

 • Headaches and restlessness

-• Sleep disturbances or unusually vivid dreams
+• Sleep disturbances or vivid dreams

 • Skin rashes or allergic reactions